 Why Does Bullying Happen?
 Understanding The Person Behind The Bully

 Being the victim of bullying is a horrible experience to have in life.
-It is scary, can cause physical harm, emotional trauma and mental scarring that can last for the rest of a person's life.
-Unfortunately however, many people in today's world deal with bullying on a regular basis, whether while growing up or as an adult.
+It is scary and can cause physical harm, emotional trauma and mental scarring that can last for the rest of a person's life.
+Unfortunately, however, many people in today's world deal with bullying on a regular basis, whether while growing up or as an adult.

 That said, while bullying is never okay for any reason, understanding why a person becomes a bully can help with the process of healing and forgiving.
 This is because a bully almost never becomes a bully just for the fun of hurting others.
 Often times, the bully themselves have experienced trauma which lead to their abusive behavior.
-Because of this, answering the questions "why does bullying happen, is of paramount importance to not only help victims of bullying recover, but to stop it from happening in the first place.
+Due to this, answering the questions "why does bullying happen?, is of paramount importance to not only help victims of bullying recover, but to stop it from happening in the first place.

 Why does bullying happen?
 The Beginning.

 Very few people are born into this world with the desire to cause others pain just because they can.
 In fact, bullying is most often the summation of mental and/or physical abuse to a child as they grow.

 For example, imagine a child growing up in a home where a parent physically beats them or screams at them for not doing what the parent wants, or if a child grows up in a home where one parent is being physically abused by the other.
 This child is being exposed to traumatic experiences which will significantly shape the way they think as they grow.